AMMAshi/AMMAshi-Saudi-Digital-Academy---Data-Science-Immersive---Bootcamps/Speech_Emotion_Detection/README.md

 4- Creating CNN model that contain three layers.
 Where loss = 'categorical_crossentropy', optimizer = tensorflow.optimizers.RMSprop(lr=0.00001, decay=1e-6), and metrics = ['accuracy'].

-5- Evaluation
+5- Using the model result for the prediction then generating classification report.

+6- Evaluating by plotting model history epochs and loss.

-6- Result: The Accuracy Score range by using Training, Validation, and Testing Data is 52.78% up to 86.97%.
+7- Result: the accuracy score range by using Training, Validation, and Testing Data frame is from 52.78% up to 86.97%.

-# 6- Validating the model
-By using classification report and visualization

-# 7- Testing the models’ performance
+# 6- Testing the models’ performance
 ![Test Image 6](https://github.com/AMMAshi/AMMAshi-Saudi-Digital-Academy---Data-Science-Immersive---Bootcamps/blob/master/Speech_Emotion_Detection/images/test.png)
 using a new angry wave to test the models’ performance: